ozrvv/PINBrute/README.md

  - This project is intended for educational purposes and authorized security testing only.

- - Do not use this software on systems you do not own or have explicit permission to test.
+ - Do not use this software against systems, services, or networks that you do not own or have explicit permission to test.

- - The author is not responsible for misuse of this software.
+ - The author assumes no responsibility for misuse, damage, or illegal use of this software.

 ⸻